2022 Guide to Student Housing in Seoul

 Officetels are buildings with commercial spaces below.

-Officetels on the other hand, are the newer, taller buildings that you will see around Seoul.
+Officetels on the other hand, are the newer, taller buildings you will see around Seoul.
 Usually, they have a door that requires a passcode to enter.
 Conveniently, many villas have been updated to include these also.

 Both villas and officetels in Korea usually come either partly or fully furnished.
 Furniture such as a fridge, desk, bed, washing machine, and often AC is usually provided.